moliver28/research-handbook/content/handbook/resellers/partner-enablement/partner-migration-services.md

 In case of migrating from one self-managed GitLab server to another, the best way usually is to do a [full backup](https://docs.gitlab.com/ee/administration/backup_restore/#migrate-to-a-new-server) at the source instance and then a restore at the target instance.
 Step by step diretions are available on our [Migrate to a new server] docs page.
 The full architecture and how GitLab performs backups of all GitLab compentents is available on our [Back up and restore GitLab](https://docs.gitlab.com/ee/administration/backup_restore/#migrate-to-a-new-server) docs page.

+## Air-gapped environments

+GitLab can be installed and operated in [offline environments](https://docs.gitlab.com/ee/user/application_security/offline_deployments/).
+This setup makes migration projects more complex.

+- Direct transfer doesn't support this.
+Project/export import is a workaround and it will likely stay as such.
+See the GitLab issue titled [Direct transfer - Support for air-gapped solutions](https://gitlab.com/groups/gitlab-org/-/epics/8985) and [Maintain project and group file-based import/export as a workaround for migrations over air-gapped networks and to serve other use cases
+](https://gitlab.com/gitlab-org/gitlab/-/issues/363406) for nuanced technical details on performing this.

+- Congregate does support this.
+See [Support air-gapped environment migrations](https://gitlab.com/groups/gitlab-org/professional-services-automation/tools/migration/-/epics/116) and [Migrating data in an air gapped environment](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/runbooks/airgapped-migration-usage.md)

 ## From GitLab self-managed to GitLab SaaS or the other way around

 There are three different options for these migrations.